ivega16/TechBlog/README.md

 ## Description

 My motivation was to create a tech blog that allows users to either sign-in or sign-up.
 I built this project so there could be organized posts if a user chooses to create one.
 This problem solves unorganized blogging.
-I learned how to use logic to create, and, and delete blog posts.
+I learned how to use logic to create, add, and delete blog posts.

 ## Table of Contents (Optional)